 It goes to show that platforms that distribute premium content (like studio movies) employ robust DRM schemes, while regular content (i.e. user uploaded videos) is less sensitive and not worth the technical and financial overhead of adding encryption.

-At WpStream, we always encrypt your content.
+At WpStream, content protection and encryption is a guarantee.
 It has been built from the ground up with the premium concept in mind.
 As it is meant to be used for PPV Ticket Sales and Video Rentals, copy protection is important.

 Even if you choose to offer your content for free, the added encryption will greatly protect you against “bandwidth theft”.
 A third party website will not be able to hot-link to your videos or live events, as that’s ruled out by means of secure key distribution and adequate cross-domain policies.